kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 - `Any` - will load balance traffic to all zones
 - `AnyExcept` - will load balance traffic to all zones except ones specified in `zones` field

-(9) In [`overprovisioningFactor`](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/overprovisioning#arch-overview-load-balancing-overprovisioning-factor) section, you configure how early `Envoy` should consider other priorities.
-Default: 140%
+(7) In `failoverThreshold` you configure the percentage of live endpoints below which we will start load balancing to the next priority.
+This is the inverse of [Envoy overprovisioning factor](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/overprovisioning#arch-overview-load-balancing-overprovisioning-factor).
+Default: 70%

 ### API examples based on use cases